Resources include books, journals, databases, websites and grey literature.

 Grey literature is information which is not formally published in sources such as books or journals.

-Dart-Europe E-theses Portal - open access research output from universities across Europe
+DART-Europe E-theses Portal - open access for research output from Universities within Europe.

-RIAN - National portal research output for the seven universities
+RIAN - National portal for research output for the seven universities within Ireland.

-ULIR (University of Limerick Institutional Repository) - open access research output of UL faculty and researchers
+University of Limerick Institutional Repository - open access to research output of faculty and researchers.